 One of the most important parts of a great congregational mosque is the minbar (pulpit).
 From which the weekly sermon is delivered during Friday prayer.
 Mosque of Mohamed Ali Pasha is unusual in that, it has two.
 The largest made of wood and painted gold and green was erected by Mohamed Ali.
 This minbar is so large, that it was impossible to put in the traditional spot to the right of the Mihrab (prayer niche).

 King Faruq added the second smaller minbar in 1939 next to the prayer niche.
 It is made of alabaster with a raised marble geometric pattern.
-The plain mihrab is also the work of Faruq, who covered the southeastern wall in alabaster following the rebuilding of the central domes.
+The plain mihrab is also Faruq’s work.
+He covered the southeastern wall in alabaster after the central domes were rebuilt.

 The Citadel of Saladin is of the stunning wonders of Cairo.
 So, we included them in all of our Egypt travel packages.
 As well as in some of Cairo Day Tours.